deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/financial-independence-fire.md

 They would be surrounded by relatives and friends that systematically leached off the wealth or led them to poor quality investments.
 The man who won the first round of Kaun Banega Crorepati admitted that he bought houses for siblings and funded their businesses before losing his winnings and returning to his old job in a few years.
 Easy money belongs to everyone - that seems to be the credo.

 - Do not disclose your earnings, income or wealth.
 No one other than your spouse and children at an appropriate age need to know.
 What you give is always measured with respect to what you make.
 In itself, a gift of 50,000 at a relative's wedding is substantial.
 It might be bigger than what others gave.
-But if it is known that you earn Rs.5 lakh every month, that is seen as too little.
+But if it is known that you earn Rs.
+5 lakh every month, that is seen as too little.

 - Keep control and equity about who will receive your charities.
 Someone is not ahead of the queue only because they are related to you or your spouse.
 You make the decision because it is your money and you know who deserves it.
 Putting a dozen poor children through college is better than enabling a sibling to upgrade their car.
 You don't have to justify that decision.